MichaelBlume/ultimate-mega-meta-crossover/characters.md

 Neo

-“Seventeen is the mystical number”
+"Seventeen is the mystical number"

 42, the Question, Arthur Dent